Prksantosh/Prksantosh/README.md

-- 👋 Hi, I’m @Prksantosh
+- 👋 Hi, I’m Santosh Prakash
 - 👀 I’m interested in Computer Vision, AI and Reversible Logic.
 - 🌱 I’m currently pursuing PhD at ABV-IIITM, Gwalior, India
 - 💞️ I’m looking to collaborate on Unsupervised and Self-supervised 3D Volume Data Analysis (like video) and Applications.
 - 📫 How to reach me ...santoshc@iiitm.ac.in (work)
-- 😄 Pronouns: Santosh Prakash
+- 😄 Pronouns: Santosh Chouhan
 - ⚡ Fun fact: The future cannot be predicted, but future can be invented.
 If you can't predict the technology is going to be benificial or not, build it so it is.

 <!---